baggamsaikarthik/introduction-to-sustainability/README.md

 # introduction-to-sustainability
-boardinfinity project on introduction to sustainability
+coursera project on introduction to sustainability